Appearance

 Quickstart

-Install the PlanQK CLI
+Install the CLI

-To install the PlanQK CLI, you must install Node.js 18 or higher and the npm command line interface using either a Node version manager or a Node installer.
+To install the CLI, you must install Node.js 18 or higher and the npm command line interface using either a Node version manager or a Node installer.

-Then install the PlanQK CLI globally using npm:
+Then install the CLI using npm:

 bash